 Current Research: (1) extension of framing analysis to contexts other than social movements; (2) cross-cultural comparison of life on the streets in four global cities – Los Angeles, Paris, Sao Paulo, and Tokyo; (3) the character and persistence of “rapture”/second-coming believers and movements across time and cultures

-Sabrina Strings -- Race, gender, embodiment, sociology of medicine, sociology of media
+Sabrina Strings, Undergraduate & Honors Program Director -- Race, gender, embodiment, sociology of medicine, sociology of media

 Current research: How race, sex(uality), and class are inscribed on the body, such that the body itself can be marshaled to maintain social hierarchies.
 Her articles and essays are featured in venues including Signs: Journal of Women in Culture and Society, Feminist Media Studies, Truthout independent news media, and The Feminist Wire.
-Her forthcoming book, Fearing the Black Body: The Racial Origins of Fat Phobia, will be published by NYU press.
+Her book, Fearing the Black Body: The Racial Origins of Fat Phobia, was published by NYU press in 2019.
 Sabrina teaches courses on Feminist Theory, Sociology of the Body, Sociology of Gender, and Social Inequalities.

 CLUSTER FIELD EXAM & GRADUATE COURSES